raspberrypi/documentation/hardware/raspberrypi/bootmodes/gpio.md

 |24    |41   |NAND     |
 |25    |42   |SPI      |
 |26    |43   |USB      |

+The various boot modes are attempted in the numerical order of the GPIO pins, i.e. SD0, then SD1, then NAND and so on.

 SD1 is the Broadcom SD card / MMC interface, which is used by default for the built-in SD card slot, and on the Compute Module for the eMMC.
 SD1 is the Arasan SD card / MMC interface which is also capable of SDIO.
 All Raspberry Pi models with built-in wifi use SD1 to connect to the wifi chip via SDIO.